zhangjiecheng2020/hello-world/README.md

 # hello-world
 Getting familiarized with GitHub

-I am not sure that file type is .md
+I am not sure what file type is .md